The History of the Future

 Unless “Not far from Cancer” was a secret code, that part of his prediction was wrong.
 The exploding star appeared in the constellation of Ophiuchus, in the Tropical sign of Sagittarius.

-Siena is just south of Florence, the home of the Medici.
-Susa was a famous city in ancient Italy, Boeotia and Eretria were in Greece.
+Siena is a town just south of Florence, the home of the Medici.
+Susa was a famous city in ancient Italy, Boeotia and Eretria are in Greece.

 In 1605, while the supernova was still blazing, Alessandro de’ Medici (for whom Nostradamus had done astrological readings when Alessandro was young) suddenly died overnight only 26 days after becoming Pope Leo XI.
 “The great one of Rome will die, the night over.[35]
 And the Renaissance was over.

 He was the last of four Medici Popes.
 His death signaled the end of the Medici influence on the Roman Catholic Church, and the end of the Renaissance in mainland Europe.
-The Egyptian-Greco-Roman “Rebirth” (the English translation of the French word “Renaissance”) had begun in the late 1300’s (as the Saturn/Jupiter conjunctions began transitioning into Scorpio, sometimes symbolized by the rebirth of the Phoenix).
+The Egyptian-Greco-Roman “Rebirth” (the English translation of the French word “Renaissance”) had begun in the late 1300’s.

 By 1606 King James I of England was having the Catholic Bible translated into English (the “King James Version”) so that commoners could read it.
 This became the Holy Book, the center of Protestant Christian religions.
 In the Roman Catholic Church only the priests could read the Bible, because it was written in Latin, an ancient language that only a few could understand.

 This supernova appeared in 1604 at 17° 40’ Sagittarius, smack-dab in the middle of the Saturn/Jupiter/Galactic Center/Mars stellium.
-It was trine Pluto in Aries, fire signs, with Saturn square to Neptune in Virgo, the sign of Science.
+It was trine Pluto in Aries, Fire signs, with Saturn square to Neptune in Virgo, the sign of Science.
 Uranus in Taurus was conjunct the Moon.
-The 240-year pattern of the conjunctions of Saturn/Jupiter had moved into Sagittarius in 1603, almost exactly 100 years after Nostradamus’s birth.
+The approximately 200-year pattern of the conjunctions of Saturn/Jupiter had begun to move into Sagittarius in 1603, almost exactly 100 years after Nostradamus’s birth.

 “So what about the first supernova that Nostradamus predicted?”, you might ask.
 “I wanted to leave a record in writing of the years, towns, cities and regions in which most of the events will come to pass, even those of the year 1585 and of the year 1606…”.
 Did a supernova appear before the one in 1604?